atomaszewicz/Bond/RStudio/Analysis.md

 ![chng_rat_plot](https://github.com/atomaszewicz/Bond/blob/master/RStudio/Plots/chng_rat_plot.png?raw=TRUE)

-We can now see that IMDb truly does fluctuate signficantly less than the other and RT critic changes are mostly very large.
-Another point of interest is that when the metrics with large variations have big/small changes, the other metrics also have big/small changes relative to their average rating change.
-This reinforces my presumption that these online rating metrics are all roughly capturing the same sentiment towards movies, just with slightly different audiences and  it seems that the other metrics agree that the difference in quality was small.
-It seems that most of the time, the metrics agree on the sign of the change, i.e. they agree whether the newest film is better/worse than the last one.
-Let's see how often this is true.
-We simply check that all four metrics have the same sign.
+It seems that each metric generally agrees on the magnitude of the change.
+In other words, when a metric has a big/small change (relative to it's mean) then the others have similarly big/small changes.
+This reinforces my presumption that these online rating metrics are all roughly capturing the same sentiment towards movies, just with different audiences and aggregation methods.
+Another point of aggrement between metrics is seems to be the sign of the change i.e. they agree whether the newest film is better/worse than the last one.
+Let's see how often this is true by creating a column that gives a binary result to whether they all have the same sign, then suming this column.

 ```R
 diff$sign_chng<-ifelse(sign(diff$RT.Crit)==sign(diff$RT.User)&sign(diff$RT.User)==sign(diff$LetterBoxd)&sign(diff$LetterBoxd)==sign(diff$IMDB),1,0)
 sum(diff$sign_chng)
 [1] 15
 ```
-We note that due to the nature of the 'sign()' function zero has it's own sign.
-If we count the 3 occurances of a zero change this ratio rises to 18/24 or 75%!
-Thus around three quarters of the time our 4 metrics agree on whether a movie got better or worse.
+So 15/24 occurances of total agreement on the sign of the change for all of our metrics.
+We note that due to the nature of the 'sign()' function, zero has it's own sign, but if we count the 3 occurances of no change in one metric while the other three agree on sign, this ratio rises to 18/24.
+This makes only 6/24 (25%) times where the metrics disagree on whether the change in rating was positive or negative.
+When do these disagreements occur?
+And how do the changes in Bonds affect this?
+In order to study these questions we cook up a plot similar to above, with a specific focus on Bond actors.

-Now we can look at how much it changes between Bond actors!
-We already have the infrastructure set up to plot this, so we do:

 ![bond_rat_chng](https://github.com/atomaszewicz/Bond/blob/master/RStudio/Plots/bond_rat_chng.png?raw=TRUE)